Here are the best Types of Basil that you can grow and enjoy fresh for their appearance, aroma, culinary and medicinal uses!

 12. Cardinal Basil

 The noticeable feature of cardinal basil is its striking red flowers and spicy scent.
-That’s why it earns a well-deserved position in the ornamental gardens.
-It looks like celosia but still, you can use it in your kitchen in recipes.
+That’s why it earns a well-deserved position in ornamental gardens.
+Admittedly, it looks like celosia but still, you can use it in your kitchen in various recipes.

 Avoid planting it too early in the springs.
 Maintain moisture in the soil during the growing season.
 It prefers a warm climate and becomes a beautiful container plant.